 There is one RV-friendly campground at Cheesequake State Park that is perfect for first time campers and experienced ones alike.
 You have the choice of 53 primitive sites that have flush toilets and showers within walking distance.
 Cheesequake State Park is perfect for your RV travels no matter what time you visit.
 The peak season is from Memorial Day through Labor Day.

 Transportation in Cheesequake State Park

-Cheesequack State Park is located in Old Bridge, Middlesex County, New Jersey and is accessible from the Garden State Parkway by utilizing exit 120 and Route 34.
-There are state park signs posted at critical intersections along the way.
-There is an 11-foot height restriction on RVs entering the campsites and group picnic area due to a low bridge.
+Please be aware that there is an 11-foot height restriction on RVs entering the campsites and group picnic area due to a low bridge.
 The Garden State Parkway runs through the state park close to exit 120, but there is no direct access.
 Underneath the parkway is a road that connects the northern and southern sides of the park.
-The 11-foot height restriction at the campsites and group picnic area is the only restriction for RVs and trailers within the park, so getting around should be easy in your rig or other vehicle.
+The 11-foot height restriction at the campsites and group picnic area is the only restriction for RVs and trailers within the park.

 Parking should not be a problem for your RV or trailer, as there are several places to park.
 You will be able to park at the Nature Center, entrance to the trails, Hooks Creek Lake, and at the picnic areas.
 Of course, if you are staying over night, there is parking at the campgrounds.

 There are many bus routes leaving from the city of Elizabeth if you want to take public transportation to visit the park.
 The trip can be anywhere from two hours to three hours depending on traffic and what time you leave.